 It’s important to choose a toy that is an appropriate size for both you and your dog.

-“You should hold the toy comfortably with fingers mostly closed around the handle,” says Kelley.
+“You should hold the toy comfortably with fingers mostly closed around the handle,” says Curtis Kelley, certified professional dog trainer and owner of Pet Parent Allies in Philadelphia.
 “Your dog should be able to close her mouth around the toy mostly.
 If it's too thick, it may cause jaw injuries.”

 Materials and Durability